 For stubborn surfaces like the bathroom, kitchen sink, or stovetops, I always reach for Bon Ami unscented powder.
 It’s made from natural ingredients like ground feldspar and baking soda without the added bleach, chlorine, dyes, or perfumes.
 It also doesn’t scratch the surfaces which are very important when you have white ones like mine!
 Also, a hot tip for cleaning the toilet bowl, mix some vinegar with Borax powder.

-The Blueland range is based on a similar concept.
+The Blueland range is based on a similar concept to Supernatural.
 You buy the set but instead of a concentrate in a separate bottle, Blueland founder, Sarah Paiji Yoo, saved any additional environmental waste by turning the ingredients into cleaning tablets that dissolve in the water.
 I really love this waste-free, sustainable approach.
-EC30 Try It All Kit

 This brand doesn’t look or smell like dish soap but it sure cuts through grease like one.
 It’s also impossibly chic for those of us who love pretty packaging as much as they love to save the environment.
 The bottle is glass too!